 Usually the parent contacts me first and we chat by phone, although sometimes it is the student who calls or emails for an appointment.

-I will then schedule time to speak directly with older students.
+I will then schedule time to speak directly with students.
 This initial get-acquainted chat by phone determines whether the student is willing to try coaching, and if there is a match (whether I am the right coach for this student).
 If not, I can make referrals to other coaches.